nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 - Make a new branch from [latest master](https://github.com/dcppc/use-case-library).
 See [below](#building-the-site-locally-for-testing) for more details
 - Create a new SUMMARY-, PERSONA-, NARRATIVE-, USERSTORY-, or EPIC- file under library/ by copying an existing file.
 Make sure that the filename specifies a unique ID (e.g. *SUMMARY-1-xyz* yields the ID *SUMMARY-1* which is not unique)
-- Update the YAML metadata at the top of the file to reflect your new metadata.
+- Update the YAML metadata at the top of the file to reflect your new metadata
-- Edit the markdown description below the YAML header.
+- Edit the markdown description below the YAML header
 - (Optional) Build the file using snakemake, check the output.
-Iterate until you're happy.
+Iterate until you're happy
-- Add a new file to git repo, commit, push.
+- Add a new file to git repo, commit, push
-- Set up a Pull Request to merge into master and tag in @ctb.
+- Set up a Pull Request to merge into master and tag in @ctb
 - Uncle Archie will check out a copy of your pull request, run a snakemake build on it, and link to the output of the build process, so you can use Uncle Archie instead of using snakemake locally

 ## Detailed contributor guidelines